 Carbondale Arts presented “National Parks Development”, a solo exhibition by artist Will Gurley, with an opening reception to the public on First Friday, April 5, from 6-8pm at the R2 Gallery inside The Launchpad.

-“National Parks Development” is a parody about the development of the natural world.
-The exhibition will show alternative uses for the National Parks, turning these national treasures into recreational and commercial facilities.
-The works will investigate and explore the shortcomings of modern development and humanities disregard and commodification of nature.
-Using the iconographic landscapes of National Parks as symbols of untouchable nature, the works will juxtapose human infrastructure and recreation on these natural wonders.
-Displaying alternative uses for America’s natural splendor.
+“National Parks Development” was a parody about the development of the natural world.
+The exhibition showed alternative uses for the National Parks, turning these national treasures into recreational and commercial facilities.
+The works explored the shortcomings of modern development and humanities disregard and commodification of nature.
+Using the iconographic landscapes of National Parks as symbols of untouchable nature, the works juxtaposed human infrastructure and recreation on these natural wonders, displaying alternative uses for America’s natural splendor.

-This exhibition opens the same evening as “Settle Down In A Town Where Nothing Burns“, a solo show by Robert Martin.
-R2 Gallery patrons and Carbondale Arts members are invited to a special preview and artist talk at 5:30pm before the shows open to the public at 6pm.
+This exhibition opened the same evening as “Settle Down In A Town Where Nothing Burns“, a solo show by Robert Martin.
+R2 Gallery patrons and Carbondale Arts members were invited to a special preview and artist talk at 5:30pm before the shows opened to the public at 6pm.